 The FCA regulates us under the Second Payment Services Directive in relation to payment service such as a charge to a customer's mobile to purchase e.g. gaming, music, video and other services or other services from third party merchants.
-The customer then pays for the item as an add on to their O2 airtime bill.
-Telefonica UK Limited is permitted by the FCA to rely on an exclusion that allows us to provide these payment services.
-As required, we notify the FCA annually of our intention to keep relying on this exclusion and submit a related annual audit.
+The customer then pays for the item as an add on to their O2 and Virgin Mobile airtime bill.
+Telefonica UK Limited and Virgin Media Limited are permitted by the FCA to rely on an exclusion that allows us to provide these payment services.
+As required, we notify the FCA annually of our intention to keep relying on this exclusion and submit a related annual audit report.